Dru Blair's Portrait 2: Advanced Photorealism Workshop

 Developing complex skin tones and textures.

-All new for 2010, this hands-on workshop covers the
+All new for this year, this hands-on workshop covers the

 techniques and approaches to photorealistic portrait